daboehme/caliper-tutorial/tutorial/recording_metadata.md

-# Recording Program Metadata
+# Recording Program Metadata with Adiak

-Here, you'll learn how to collect program metadata with the Adiak library.
+Caliper is often used for performance comparison studies involving large collections of runs - for example, automatic performance regression testing, scaling studies, or comparing different program configurations.
+To do this efficiently, Caliper needs to record not only the performance data itself, but also program metadata that describes each run.

 ## The Adiak library

-Caliper works together with the [Adiak](https://github.com/LLNL/Adiak) library to record program metadata.
+Caliper works together with [Adiak](https://github.com/LLNL/Adiak), a C/C++ library to record program metadata.
 This data helps us with comparisons across runs - for example, comparing performance between different machines or different program configurations.

-Adiak includes built-in functionality to record many common attributes:
+Adiak has two types of functions.
+First, there is built-in functionality to record common metadata attributes.
+These functions record things like the user name, executable name, launch date, etc.:

 ```c
 int adiak_user();  /* Makes a 'user' name/val with the real name of who's running the job */